philpax/philpax.github.io/content/notes/Personal/Giftlist.md

 ## Server

 - another 3090 or 4090.
 I have two 3090s in there, but more GPUs means more VRAM and more model parallelisation.
 I'd like to be able to run a GLM Air model (109B) with quantisation, which should be possible with 3x24GB GPUs.
-- 3x 24+TB hard drives.
-Can't be relying on a chonky external forever.
-Currently thinking about getting refurbished drives from Databricks, but they're all out of stock.

 # Misc